rendello/pipe_bot/README.md

 </table>

 ## Installation
-The standard bot can be added to your server with the following link:
+The bot can be added to your server with the following link:

-I encourage any server owners to modify and self host the bot themselves, as the bot was built to be easily extensible.

-## Commands
+[LINK]

+You're encouraged to rehost the bot and modify it to your needs.

 ## Modification and development
-This project is licensed under the Simplified BSD license.
-If modified and publicly re-released, I ask that you change the name to avoid confusion.

-A simple overview of the project files is as follows:
+Source overview:

 <table style="width:100%">